sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 - **MA(*q*)**: The Moving Average model uses previous forecasting errors to make predictions.
 The parameter *q* indicates the number of lagged forecasting errors considered by the model.
 MA models are useful when forecasting errors are highly correlated over time.

 - **ARIMA(*p*,*d*,*q*)**: The AutoRegressive Integrated Moving Average model combines elements of the AutoRegressive (AR) model, Moving Average (MA) model, and differencing.
-Of the three models discussed, ARIMA models are the most versatile for handling real-world data.
+ARIMA models are the most versatile for handling real-world data.
 This is because data is often non-stationary and requires some degree of differencing.

 Because we already differenced our sales time series, we will focus our attention on the ARIMA(*p*,*d*,*q*) model with *d*=1.
 We can use the following rules to determine *p* and *q*.